-If your vehicle has a Meritor axle with a driver-controlled main differential lock, install the caging bolt before removing the axles for towing, see Driver Controlled Main Differential Lock.
+If your vehicle has a Meritor axle with a driver-controlled main differential lock, install the caging bolt before removing the axles for towing, see How to Manually Lock a Differential.
 Installing the caging bolt prevents damage by locking internal axle components in position.

 Connect recovery rigging only to hitches intended for that purpose.
-Do not attach to bumpers or brackets.
+DO NOT attach to bumpers or brackets.
 Use only equipment designed for this purpose.
 Failure to comply may result in equipment damage.